BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Metrics

-1. The EUT's sends a GetResp.
+1. The EUT sends a GetResp.

-2. The GetResp contains a single req_path_results element.
+2. The GetResp contains a single `req_path_results` element.
-The requested_path_results has no errors, has a requested_path equal to 'Device.LocalAgent.Subscription.&ast;.Enable', and at least two resolved_path_results elements, each with a resolved_path of 'Device.LocalAgent.Subscription.', and a result_params element contain with a key of 'Enable' and a valid value.
+The `requested_path_results` has no errors, has a `requested_path` equal to 'Device.LocalAgent.Subscription.*.Enable', and at least two `resolved_path_results` elements, each with a `resolved_path` of 'Device.LocalAgent.Subscription.<instance identifier>.', and a `result_params` element containing a key of 'Enable' and a valid value.

 ## 1.45 Get message using wildcard search path on object path